-Ukraine’s education system faces longstanding challenges.
-These include low quality of learning and inadequate skills, a high level of spending on education that does not necessarily guarantee quality and deteriorating public trust in education.
-In this context, the country is implementing a major education reform programme: The New Ukrainian School.
+Ukraine’s education system faces longstanding challenges, including low quality learning, inadequate skills, high education spending that does not guarantee quality, and deteriorating public trust in education.
+Ukraine is now implementing a major education reform programme: The New Ukrainian School.

-Many children with disabilities appear marginalized or left out of mainstream education.
+Many children with disabilities appear marginalized from mainstream education.
 The number of children registered with disabilities across Ukraine (153,547) is increasing despite the falling child population.
-Despite steps towards inclusion, Ukraine is still far from creating a barrier-free and inclusive environment, especially at pre-schools and in rural communities.
-In 2018, the Government launched national education sector reform to promote inclusive education and a new child-centred model of education.
+Ukraine is still far from creating a barrier-free and inclusive environment, especially in pre-schools and rural communities.

-On top of the ongoing challenges to education in Ukraine, the conflict has further damaged the education system and infrastructure.
-In total, 737,000 schoolchildren and teachers in more than 3,500 education facilities face sustained personal, social and economic effects of the conflict, while 437,000 children and teachers learn and teach within 20 kilometres of the ‘contact line.
-Conflict-affected children face multiple supply- and demand-side barriers to schooling and quality learning, including lack of learning space and learning materials, and insufficient qualified teachers with the skills to meet pupils’ psychological needs.
-Many of the children are particularly vulnerable, including children with disabilities.
+Meanwhile, the conflict has further damaged the education system.
+In total, 737,000 schoolchildren and teachers in more than 3,500 education facilities face sustained personal, social and economic effects of the conflict, and 437,000 children and teachers learn and teach within 20 kilometres of the ‘contact line’.
+Conflict-affected children often face lack of learning space and learning materials, and insufficient qualified teachers with the skills to meet their psychological needs.
+Particularly vulnerable children include those with disabilities.

-Meanwhile, 58 education facilities were damaged in 2016-2018 and 65 have closed in conflict-affected areas.
-Of 920 schools in government-controlled conflict-affected areas, 84 per cent require rehabilitation, such as repairs of windows, water systems and toilets.
-Many schools struggle to cope with winter cold due to antiquated or non-functioning heating systems or insufficient resources for fuel.
+Fifty-eight education facilities were damaged in 2016-2018 and 65 closed in conflict-affected areas.
 One in three schools within 20 kilometres of the ‘contact line’ reported conflict-related safety concerns, including military presence nearby and unexploded ordnance.
 This leads to trauma and emotional distress.

-UNICEF is particularly committed to linking humanitarian, recovery and development approaches and activities, to ensure acute needs are met, whilst fostering the resilience of affected communities, and self-recovery of displaced families.
+UNICEF is committed to linking humanitarian, recovery and development approaches, ensuring acute needs are met, and fostering resilience in affected communities, and self-recovery of displaced families.